Generic protocol for ECDC studies of COVID-19 vaccine effectiveness against confirmed SARS-CoV-2 using healthcare worker cohorts, version 3.0

 This generic protocol for ECDC studies describes the design and methods for a prospective multi-country cohort study of hospital-based healthcare workers (HCWs) to evaluate the effectiveness of COVID-19 vaccine in preventing laboratory-confirmed SARS-CoV-2 infection.

-The end of 2019 saw the emergence of a novel virus associated with a severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), which causes coronavirus disease 2019 (COVID-19).
-As of 20 July 2022, 157.6 million cases and 1.1 million deaths have been reported in the European Union (EU) and the European Economic Area (EEA).
+The end of 2019 saw the emergence of a novel severe acute respiratory syndrome: coronavirus 2 (SARS-CoV-2), which causes coronavirus disease 2019 (COVID-19).

 In 2020, the European Commission emphasised the importance of continuously monitoring the safety and effectiveness of vaccines in the EU/EEA and called on ECDC and EMA to develop a structured post-authorisation monitoring platform for vaccines, prioritising COVID-19 vaccines.
 In November 2020, the European Commission proposed to the European Parliament and the Council of the EU a change to the mandates of EMA and ECDC in the context of its COVID-19 lessons learned package and the creation of a European Health Union, empowering the two agencies to jointly coordinate independent vaccine monitoring studies.

-This generic protocol for ECDC studies describes the design and methods for a prospective multi-country cohort study of hospital- based healthcare workers (HCWs) to evaluate the effectiveness of COVID-19 vaccine in preventing laboratory- confirmed SARS-CoV-2 infection.
+This generic protocol describes the design and methods for a prospective multi-country cohort study of hospital- based healthcare workers (HCWs) to evaluate the effectiveness of COVID-19 vaccines in preventing laboratory- confirmed SARS-CoV-2 infection.
 The combination of data from multiple sites aims at providing sufficient statistical power to meet both the overarching primary objective and a range of more specific secondary objectives.
 This protocol has been adapted to the rapid vaccine roll-out for COVID-19 in many countries and accommodates the establishment of HCW cohorts subsequent to the implementation of vaccination programmes.

-All HCWs eligible to be vaccinated with a COVID-19 vaccine can be enrolled in the study, including those who have already been vaccinated with a primary COVID-19 vaccination course, those who have received booster dose(s), those who intend or do not intend to be vaccinated, and those who are not sure whether to be vaccinated.
+All HCWs eligible to be vaccinated with COVID-19 vaccines can be enrolled in the study, including those who have already been vaccinated with a primary COVID-19 vaccination course, those that have received booster dose(s), those who intend or do not intend to be vaccinated and those who are not sure.
 At enrolment, study participants complete a baseline enrolment survey about demographics, clinical comorbidities, and work- and community-related behaviours related to infection risk.
-In addition, a baseline serology sample and a respiratory swab should be collected from participants.
+In addition, a baseline serology sample and a respiratory specimen should be collected from participants.

-During the course of the study, participants should be actively followed for suspected COVID-19 infection through regular monitoring:
+During the course of the study, participants should be actively followed for suspected SARS-CoV-2 infection through regular monitoring:

-- Molecular testing: participants should provide a weekly sample, either a nasopharyngeal swab collected by trained HCWs (or self-swab following training) or a self-taken saliva sample, which should be tested for SARS-CoV-2 by RT-PCR.
-Alternative sampling schedules (e.g. bi-weekly nasopharyngeal swabs) are discussed in the protocol, but these will limit the sensitivity of detecting infection and hence estimates of VE against asymptomatic infection.
+- Molecular testing: participants should provide a weekly sample, either a nasopharyngeal, nasal or oropharyngeal swab collected by trained HCWs (or self-swab following training) or a self-taken saliva sample, which should be tested for SARS-CoV-2 by RT-PCR.
 Site investigators should select for genetic sequencing all or a representative proportion of SARS-CoV-2 confirmed infections in participants.

-- Questionnaire survey: participants should complete a brief weekly survey reporting the appearance of any COVID-19-related symptoms and any changes in high-risk exposures to infection (both professional and personal).
+- Questionnaire survey: participants should complete a weekly survey reporting the occurrence of any COVID-19-related symptoms and any changes in high-risk exposures to infection (both professional and in the community).

-- Serology: serum samples should be collected periodically (at enrolment and thereafter every 12 weeks (three samples during the winter season) from participants.
+- Serology: serum samples should be collected at enrolment and thereafter every 12 weeks (three samples during the winter season) from participants.
 Serum samples should be tested for antibodies against SARS-CoV-2 by serological testing algorithms that can distinguish between vaccine-induced and infection-induced antibodies.

-The second version of the protocol includes the lessons learnt from the studies performed until end of July 2022, comments from the site investigators and recommendations from the first technical meetings of the VEBIS HCW project.
+The second version of the protocol included the lessons learnt from the studies performed until end of July 2022, comments from the site investigators and recommendations from the first technical meetings of the VEBIS HCW project.
 This updated version 3.0 includes recommendations for COVID-19 surveillance after the pandemic phases as well as recommendations from participating sites until end of May 2023.